Mod-two cohomology rings of alternating groups: Generators, with respect to both products

-In the cohomology of symmetric groups, we have Hopf ring generators $\gamma_{1, k} \in H^k(S_{2k})$ and then all of our scale-one cup ring generators on different components are the transfer products of these with unit classes.
-By Proposition~\ref{transferneutral}, classes pulled back from the cohomology of symmetric groups such as the $\gamma_{1,k;m}$ and the unit classes annihilate each other under transfer product, so in fact these $\gamma_{1,k; m}$ are $\odot$-indecomposible.
-Having such ``extra'' Hopf ring generators is a minor nuisance.
+We contrast the situation at level onewith the cohomology of symmetric groups, where we have Hopf semi-ring generators $\gamma_{1, k} \in H^k(S_{2k})$ and then all of our level-one cup ring generators on different components are the transfer products of these with unit classes.
+By Proposition~\ref{transferneutral}, classes pulled back from the cohomology of symmetric groups such as the $\gamma_{1,k;m}$ and the unit classes annihilate each other under transfer product, so in fact the $\gamma_{1,k; m}$ are $\odot$-indecomposible.
+Needing such ``extra'' Hopf semi-ring generators is only a minor nuisance.